 Kakabika Falls is a series of small drops that adds up to a larger total.
 None of the drops are really that big.
-The largest drop might be 5 or 6′ at most.
+The largest drop might be 10′ at most (across a distance).
 So if you’re really into big waterfalls, Kakabika Falls will probably not be for you.

 Kakabika Falls still has many redeeming qualities for those that don’t mind smaller waterfalls.
 First off, the falls are pretty easy to get to, requiring a short drive off of US-2.
 Second, the waterfall will probably be devoid of people.
 When I visited, nobody else was there.
 So if you want peace and quiet, this might be the place for you.
 Third, the short hike to the falls is amazing.
 When I visited, it had rained the night before, giving the hike to the falls a very “rain-forest” feeling, even though it’s not a rainforest.
 It was humid, and there were a lot of mosquitoes, so you’ll definitely want to wear bug spray!
 The most dangerous animals in Michigan aren’t the bears or cougars, but instead the really annoying mosquitoes and biting flies (not that they’re dangerous).

 - On US-2 in between the small towns of Watersmeet and Marenisco, you’ll find County Road 527.

 - If you’re heading west on US-2 toward Watersmeet, CR-527 will be on your right.
 Turn right.

 - Drive a very short distance down this road.
 Do not cross the bridge, but park in the parking area to your left.
 There will be a sign there.

 - From this parking area, you’ll notice the trail that is pretty close to the river.